-^{} Renewing a Protection Order: Some courts require that new violence or threats occur to extend a protection order; others may renew based on continued fear of the abuser.
-A motion/petition to renew your order should be filed before the expiration date of the original one.
+Renewing a Protection Order: In some courts, new violence or threats are required to renew or extend a protection order.
+Sometimes, the order can be renewed based on your continued fear of the abuser.
+A combination of past violence and recent threats of future violence should be enough for the court to renew the CPO.
+A motion/ petition to renew your order should be filed before the expiration date of the original one.